Ravnur-Inc/ams-api-replacement-demo-app/README.md

 🚀 **Event grid is now available!** 🚀  All AMS job-related events are supported by RMS with no code changes!
-Read more [here] (docs/monitoring.md)
+Read more [here](docs/monitoring.md)

 > [!NOTE]
 > This is a console application to help you test the Ravnur Media Services API.
 It is not the repo for Ravnur Media Services.
 Contact Ravnur at info@ravnur.com to deploy the RMS managed application from the Azure Marketplace, or to gain access to Ravnur’s test environment